asadhameed/project-explorer-world/client/README.md

 #### Problems

 1. When a user switch from login to signUp the input value is don't rest.
 (Inputs.js comments).
 For rest the input value i change the logic and introduce the restInput props (Input.js) and change code inside from_hook.js
+2. If Request send for fetch and if we change the page so fast then we may be get an error because we update the component which don't part of the screen.
+The solution is the ongoing request can cancel (http-hook.js const activeHttpRequest logic is used)

 #### Package Install